u-p/R-ACT-R/README.md

 # R-ACT-R
 This repository contains an R implementation of the core functionalities of the ACT-R architecture for the purpose of writing various cue-based retrieval (CBR) models

-It has the lattest version of the core R-ACT-R system (without any specific CBR models)
+It has the lattest version of the R-ACT-R system (without any specific CBR models)

 ## Log of changes
 ### 01.11.2021: